Using images in a survey

 This notebook provides sample code for using images with an EDSL survey.

-EDSL is an open-source libary for simulating surveys, experiments and other research with AI agents and large language models.
+EDSL is an open-source library for simulating surveys, experiments and other research with AI agents and large language models.
 Before running the code below, please ensure that you have installed the EDSL library and either activated remote inference from your Coop account or stored API keys for the language models that you want to use with EDSL.
-Please also see our documentation page for tips and tutorials on getting started using EDSL.
+Please also see our documentation page for tips and tutorials on getting started using EDSL and Coop.

 Scenarios